abhishekarya1/myblog/content/post/2018-06-27-choosing-electives-2.md

 What worries me is the growing popularity if JavaScript as an _"everything web"_ language.

-**There are primarily three languages for design and development of a web site -**
+There are primarily three languages for front-end design and development of a web site -

 - **HTML** - For designing layout of web pages.
 - **CSS** - For adding _styles_ to the elements created by HTML like colour, perspective, resizing, and borders.
-- **JavaScript** - For adding behaviour to those elements, like changing colour when clicked, animations, and actions such as .
+- **JavaScript** - For adding behaviour to those elements, like changing colour when clicked, animations, and actions such as self-reload.

+In the back-end languages like Java and PHP ruled.
+But then JavaScript was used to program the logic for back-end and it turned out great.
+JavaScript can handle the back-end tasks of communication between the database and the browser.
+With Ryan Dahl releasing [Node.js](https://nodejs.org/en/) back in 2009, it is the fastest growing JavaScript backend framework today, if you have not heard of it, you live under a rock.

-**Where you use it:** Wi-Fi, Bluetooth, Cellular Networks, Wireless Speakers, ScreenCast, Wireless Charging.
+**Where you use it:** On every web

 **Who else uses it:**